Prince Sixtus Henry of Bourbon-Parma: Later life

 Although the youngest of six children and the second son of his parents, Sixtus inherited his childhood home, the chateau de Lignières near the middle of France, from his mother whose dowry it had been.

 In 2010, he sought a court order to prevent the continued exhibition of artworks by the Japanese artist Takashi Murakami at the Palace of Versailles.
 He has publicly stated that it "denatures" French culture.

 Sixtus was present at the episcopal ordination of four bishops who belong to the Society of Saint Pius X by Archbishop Marcel Lefebvre on 30 June 1988 at Écône, Switzerland, and was the first to publicly congratulate him.

 Sixtus has travelled widely in Latin America, both Spanish and Portuguese-speaking.
 In January 2001, while travelling through Argentina, he was in a nearly fatal traffic accident, from which he did not completely recover.
 He has difficulties walking as a result of the accident, prompting him to limit public appearances.

 In 2014 he took part in a far-right meeting in Vienna organised by Konstantin Malofeev, in which the participants (among others Aleksandr Dugin, Marion Maréchal-Le Pen, Aymeric Chauprade, Ilya Glazunov, Volen Siderov, Heinz-Christian Strache, Johann Gudenus, Johann Herzog and Serge de Pahlen) discussed about how to 'save Europe from liberalism and the "satanic" homosexual lobby'.

+In the context of the Syrian civil war, he has stated that Bashar al-Assad is the legitimate President of Syria and that the Arab Spring was an Anglo-American intervention to take control of the Middle East.

 Since 2015, Sixtus has claimed the title of Grand Master of the Order of Saint Lazarus, as part of its "Jerusalem obedience" wing.